andwzn/telegram-chat-clustering/README.md

 # Telegram Chat Clustering

-This project explores novel approaches to clustering Telegram chats by evaluating various features derived from referenced made by Telegram messages.
+This project explores novel approaches to clustering Telegram chats by evaluating various features derived from referenced made in Telegram messages.

 ## Directory Structure